 You do not want to be turned down for a loan for a past due account on your credit report that you did not even open.
 Do not wait until then to find out the bad news.
 You should be constantly checking your credit history at least once a year or more.

 Hire A Company To Protect Your Identity

 There are several great companies that will provide you with services that monitor not only your credit report for fraudulent activity but also monitor all aspects of your financial life.
-The two most popular companies are LifeLock and Identity Guard.
-Or, sign up for Identity Guard today.
+One of the most popular companies is LifeLock.

 Both offer several products that will keep a close eye on all three of your credit reports, monitor changes, looks for exposure of your personal information, looks for potential identity theft occurrences, and alert you as well.
-Both, LifeLock and Identity Guard, offer a $1 million identity theft insurance that will help you hire lawyers, experts, investigators, and consultants.
+LifeLock offers a $1 million identity theft insurance that will help you hire lawyers, experts, investigators, and consultants.

 The consultants will help you recover from identity theft and get your good name and credit back if their services do not protect you in the first place.
 They are that confident in their ability to protect your identity from theft.

 According to recent studies conducted by the Federal Trade Commission, credit card fraud used in identity thefts account for only approximately 17% of all identity theft cases.
 While credit card fraud is the leading issue with identity theft, other crimes that identity thieves commit include government benefits fraud, employment fraud, bank fraud, and loan fraud.
 Sign up for LifeLock today and get 30 days risk free plus 10% off..